 How much do orchestras cost?

-When booking an orchestra, it’s important to bear in mind that, alongside paying the players, there are a number of costs that orchestra managers will build into their quotes.
+When you’re going to hire an orchestra, it’s important to bear in mind that, alongside paying the players, there are a number of costs that orchestra managers will build into their quotes.
 As a rough guideline, you should expect the following:

 - £150-£250 per hour, per person (depending on the profile of the orchestra you book)